 - e) Part-time Employee means a regular or term employee who works an average of fourteen (14) or more hours per week, but less than thirty-five (35) hours per week.
-A part-time employee will be guaranteed a minimum of four (4) hours per shift.
+A part-time employee will be guaranteed a minimum of three and one half (3.5) hours per shift.
 A regular part-time employee is entitled to benefits as per Article 17.6. - f) Regular Sessional Employee a full or part-time employee who has satisfactorily completed or met the requirements of a probationary period(s) and who is employed on a permanent basis for a minimum of six (6) consecutive months up to a maximum of ten (10) consecutive months each year.